knadh/listmonk-site/docs/docs/developer-setup.md

 1. Copy `config.toml.sample` as `config.toml` and add your config.
 2. `make deps` (to install Go dependencies for the backend and the JS dependencies for the frontend).
 3. `make build dist` to build the listmonk binary.
 Once the binary is built, run `./listmonk --install` to run the DB setup.
+For subsequent dev runs, use `make run`.

 > [mailhog](https://github.com/mailhog/MailHog) is an excellent standalone mock SMTP server (with a UI) for testing and dev.